1. Home

 Buying one of the cheap filly foals gives you a foot in the door for a lower price while you further learn the game as the horse ages.

 Tip — Click on the horses you’re looking at and check their family tree via the “bloodline” tab.
 Were their parents good racers?
 While that doesn’t guarantee your foal will be a good racer, it increases the odds.
-When you’re on the parent horse screen, click on the “progeny” tab and see if your horse has some close relatives doing well (or poorly) on the track as an additional hint.
+On the parent horse screen, click on the “progeny” tab and see if your horse has some close relatives doing well (or poorly) on the track as an additional hint.

 Strategy 2 — Buy a Cheap Raceable Colt

-2–7 years old colts ranked by price — This filters for 2–7 year old colts (males) by price.
+2–7-year-old colts ranked by price — This filters for 2–7-year-old colts (males) by price.

 Strategy 3 — Claim A Horse Via Claiming Races